-In order to provide an internal mechanism for employees and students to resolve complaints of discrimination or harassment, the College provides the following procedures.
-Throughout this process, wherever the role of the Executive Vice President is mentioned, the term "President" is implied if the Executive Vice President is the subject of a complaint.
+In order to provide an internal mechanism for employees and students to resolve complaints of discrimination or harassment, the college provides the following procedures.
+Throughout this process, wherever the role of a vice chancellor is mentioned, the term "Chancellor" is implied if the vice chancellor is the subject of a complaint.
 Use of these procedures does not preclude an employee or student from seeking recourse through appropriate state or federal agencies at any time.
 However, once one seeks recourse externally, internal procedures cease.
 No employee or student shall be subject to retaliatory action for participating in this complaint procedure.
 Words or behaviors that punish a person for filing a complaint are illegal.
 Conversely, false accusations have a damaging effect on innocent people.
 False accusations will not be tolerated and may lead to disciplinary action.